lokszechung/sprout-anywhere/README.md

 - Be a complete product with multiple relationships and CRUD functionality
 - Implement thoughful user stories/wireframes
 - Have a visually impressive design
-- Be deployed online so it's publically accessible
+- Be deployed online so it's publicly accessible

 ---